 One hundred and twenty pounds, a dog cake, and a personalised tote

-A £120 dog party made headlines in the UK.
-Sweet, silly or something more?
-A quiet look at how we celebrate the dogs we love.
+A £120 dog birthday party made headlines in the UK.
+A short reflection on how and why we celebrate the dogs in our lives — and what it says about the bond we have with them.

 The UK's Independent newspaper recently ran a story about a London couple who threw their dog a birthday party.
 Balloons, a cake made from liver and oats, miniature sausage rolls, tote bags with the dog's face on them.
 The total came to around £120 — just over 1,000 kroner, give or take the exchange rate.